Convention on Biodiversity (CBD) – 6th National Report

 Sri Lanka became a signatory to the Convention on Biological Diversity (CBD) in 1992 and the convention was ratified in 1994.

 To fulfill this objective, Sri Lanka has prepared the National Biodiversity Strategic Action Plan in collaboration with all relevant stakeholders.
-The decision of the Conference on Parties (COP), CBD has requested that countries take initiatives to prepare the 6th National Report before December 2018.
-The 6th National Report will assess the progress and implementation of the National Biodiversity Strategic Action Plan (NBSAP).
+The decision of the Conference on Parties (COP), CBD has requested that countries take initiatives to prepare the 6th National Report which will assess the progress and implementation of the National Biodiversity Strategic Action Plan (NBSAP).
 Therefore, the Ministry of Mahaweli Development and Environment has initiated actions to prepare the 6th National Report of Sri Lanka under the direct modality funding of the United Nations Development Program (UNDP).
 EFL is assigned with the task of preparing the report.

 The EFL team is currently in the process of collecting information to update the biodiversity profile and assess the progress of national biodiversity conservation measures required for developing the report.